 David Shukman of the BBC claims that “The weed so familiar to many of my generation was characterised by a relatively balanced amount of THC and CBD” when compared to today’s hybrid strains.
 This is true only of traditional hashish from regions such as Afghanistan, Morocco, Lebanon and Nepal.
-Because old-fashioned cannabis resin is made from landraces that have been selected for resin production and had little selection for potency, it does indeed often exhibit a roughly balanced 1:1 THC:CBD ratio.
-But even back in the ’60s and ’70s, an era in which we are told cannabis was a more innocent and far gentler plant, there was plenty of imported pot in which CBD was often entirely absent and THC levels could be very high.
+Because old-fashioned cannabis resin is made from landraces that have been selected for resin production and had little selection for potency, it does indeed often exhibit something approxmating a balanced 1:1 THC:CBD ratio.
+But even back in the ’60s and ’70s, an era in which we are told cannabis was a more innocent and far gentler plant, there was plenty of imported pot in which CBD was often more or less absent and THC levels could be very high.
 Typically, this took the form either of refined cannabis oil or—more usually—of high quality ‘ganja’, meaning cured unseeded or lightly seeded flowering tops from the tropics and subtropics.

 In Thailand, Malawi, or regions such as South India, the strains of cannabis that have been grown for centuries to produce ganja most often have little or no CBD and can even exhibit levels of THC comparable to those of so-called ‘skunk’.
 Back in the hippie heyday, such pot was given informal underground brands like Thai Stick, Swazi Red, or Colombian Gold.

 In 1975 and 1976 the Laboratory of the Government Chemist reported Thai with as much as 17% THC—and that was after the bud had spent months on boats reaching England.
 THC levels such as this are far from unusual in Southeast Asia.
 In the ganja growing heartlands along the Mekong River generations of farmers have provided a continuous selective pressure for high potency.
-A key part of the underground cannabis economy in Thailand has traditionally been formed by specialisists who produce high quality seed, which is then supplied to farmers when they are commissioned by well-connected patrons to raise a field or two.
+A key part of the underground cannabis economy in Thailand and Laos has traditionally been formed by specialists who produce high quality seed, which is then supplied to farmers when they are commissioned by well-connected patrons to raise a field or two.
 The best of any season’s harvest comes from such fields.
-Similarly, in the Imphal Valley of Manipur, all farmers and personal growers know to keep seeds from good (i.e., potent) batches of ganja for sowing the following season.
+Similarly, in the Imphal Valley of Manipur, farmers and personal growers know to keep seeds from good (i.e., potent) batches of ganja for sowing the following season.

 Clearly the selective pressure in traditional ganja growing is less intensive than that of the modern so-called ‘clone’ method for breeding skunk, in which selected ‘mother plants’ can be kept indefinitely under 24-hour light regimes.
-However, the cumulative effect over generations of traditional ganja farming can result in very strong cannabis that’s often devoid of CBD.
+However, the cumulative effect over generations of traditional ganja farming can result in very strong cannabis that’s often in any meaninful sense devoid of CBD.
 Analysis of samples from tropical India indicates that CBD is typically absent—even in some of the milder Bengali strains.
 This was the case in the ’60s and remains so today.
 Regarding THC levels, further evidence that the potency of modern hybrids is far from unprecedented comes, once again, from British seizures.
 In the words of the Home Office, as recorded in Hansard:

 The latest data from the Forensic Science Service Ltd (FSS) show that the average tetrahydrocannabinol (THC) content of mature flowering tops from plants, otherwise known as sinsemilla, seized and submitted to the FSS from the 1 January 2008 to the present day was 14.0%.
 By comparison, during the same period, the average THC content of traditional imported cannabis and cannabis resin was 12.5% and 5.5% respectively.